 The way people read on a mobile device is different from the way people read on a desktop.

-However, when on a mobile device, the same reader may not necessarily focus on the left side content.
-He or she will look more to the left, but the gaze is somewhat distributed.
+However, when on a mobile device, the same reader may not necessarily focus on the left-side content.
+They will look more to the left but the gaze is somewhat distributed.

 So essentially, there’s no “most important” area to optimize first.
 All the content needs optimization.